-The next most common coin to be produced in 2016 was the Mrs Tiggy Winkle 50p, with a mintage of 8.8 million but there is then a significant drop off to the other animals in the series.
+The next most common coin to be produced in 2016 was the Mrs Tiggy Winkle 50p, with a mintage of 8.8 million but there is then a significant drop off to the other characters in the series.
 The Squirrel Nutkin 50p has a mintage of 5 million and only 2 million of the Jemima Puddle-Duck 50p were made.

-In 2017 and 2018 the Royal Mint issued two different Peter Rabbit coins in 2017 and 2018, each with their own design and mintage.
+In 2017 and 2018 the Royal Mint issued two different Peter Rabbit coins in 2017 and 2018, each with its own design and mintage.
 The 2017 Peter Rabbit is by far the most common, with a mintage of 19.9 million but the 2018 Peter Rabbit is rare by comparison, with only 1.4 million ever made.

-The design of the 2016 Peter Rabbit 50p coin
+The Design Of The 2016 Peter Rabbit 50p coin

 The obverse of the coin features the 2015 coinage portrait of the Queen by Jody Clark.

-The reverse features a large head, shoulders and chest portrait of Peter Rabbit, with his paws holding onto his lapels and the words ‘PETER RABBIT’ inscribed either side of the ears, designed by Royal Mint engraver Emma Noble.
+The reverse features a large head, shoulders and chest portrait of Peter Rabbit, with his paws holding onto his lapels and the words ‘PETER RABBIT’ inscribed on either side of the ears, designed by Royal Mint engraver Emma Noble.
 For the entire Beatrix Potter series, Noble worked from the author’s original watercolours of her characters.

-Noble took time to first pick out an illustration that was suitable for inclusion on the reverse of the coin, and then ensured that when the work was reduced to the requisite size on the back of a standard 50p coin, it didn’t lose its artistic quality.
+Noble took time to first pick out an illustration that was suitable for inclusion on the reverse of the coin and then ensured that when the work was reduced to the requisite size on the back of a standard 50p coin, it didn’t lose its artistic quality.